-Any ecological burns will be conducted during benign (low wind and mild temperature) weather conditions and may be patchy (i.e. not result in the uniform burning of all areas).
+Any ecological burns will be conducted during benign (nil to low wind and mild temperature) weather conditions and are likely to be patchy (i.e. not result in the uniform burning of all areas).
 Patchy burns are a desirable outcome.
+Patch burning will ensure an array of small patches are burnt covering no more than about a hectare for any burnt patch.
+This will be mapped by GPS to ensure appropriate tracking of management actions.